scraperwiki/eot-docs/_posts/2002-11-01-worked_examples.md

 We can confirm this by then doing `.assert_one()`.
 Why do this if we already know there's only one cell that matches?
-It means that we can reuse this recipe on new version of the spreadsheets but have it warn us if it finds multiple entries - or none at all.
-It's possible that whoever creates the next version of the spreadsheet might merge the two tabs into one. `assert_one()` would warn us of this.
+It means that we can reuse this recipe on new version of the spreadsheets but have it warn us if it finds multiple entries — or none at all.
+It's possible that whoever creates the next version of the spreadsheet might, for instance, merge the two tabs into one. `assert_one()` would warn us of this.

 From cell B7, `shift(DOWN)` now gives us the one cell down from the one that contained MGSL, so we've now selected cell B8.